-The March 2026 core update comes hot on the heels of the March Spam update which was announced on the 24th of March and wrapped up just 19h30m later on the 25th March.
+The March 2026 update came hot on the heels of the March Spam update which was announced on the 24th of March and wrapped up just 19h30m later on the 25th March.

 Table of contents